Mutare: Infrastructure

 The city has one of the most important railway stations on the Beira–Bulawayo railway.

 Mutare is generally a clean town with the city council collecting rubbish daily.
-Most of the roads in the older parts of the city are paved (or were paved before), however, due to years of neglect and mismanagement and corruption, public infrastructure is in a shambles with roads and street lighting in a critical state.
+Most of the roads in the older parts of the city are (or previously were) paved; however, due to years of neglect, mismanagement and corruption, public infrastructure is in a shambles, with roads and street lighting in a critical state.

 There is a main park in the city just before the cricket grounds that is also underutilised and not in good shape.
 A game park called the Cecil Kop is located in Tigers Kloof and also lacks proper management.

 Most of the buildings in the city are low-rise buildings with the tallest being 8 floors high.
 The city has a pleasant ambience.
 There are generally no sidewalks on all roads outside the city centre and the downtown area seems more dilapidated and neglected.
 The post-independent city council does not seem to have strict building codes for new office and commercial buildings in the city centre which would allow for the expansion of high and modern architecture for a growing city that aims to match global standards.

 Mutareans, like most of Zimbabweans, prefer to live in houses made of brick, usually brick under tile or asbestos.
 There are no shanty towns, shacks or squatter camps in Mutare as they are illegal and residents could face penalties or demolition for not building houses to code.
 As the city expands and develops, the town planners have not considered playgrounds for children, street naming, pedestrian pavements, cycle tracks, proper drainage and flora (tree-lined streets) in their planning of new suburbs generally resulting in unpleasant-looking narrow neighbourhood streets.

 There have been problems with wastewater treatment, meaning that at times untreated wastewater runs into the river in Sakubva township.

 There are clinics in all suburbs as well as a main general hospital and infectious diseases hospital.
 Maternity hospitals are also available in the city.

-The city generally has very good infrastructure that may need a bit of working on.